-After you have created the course with Thrive Apprentice, created a product for it in SendOwl, and set up the SendOwl Settings, you can go on with adding the "Access Restrictions" for the course.
+After you have created the course with Thrive Apprentice, created a product for it in SendOwl, and set up the SendOwl Settings, you can go on with adding the "Access Requirements" for the course.

 Note: This article details what you need to do to set up premium courses that you want to sell with Thrive Apprentice & SendOwl.
 Please check it out, if you haven’t created this kind of course yet.

 Setting up the Access Restrictions